Something went wrong on our end. Please try again later.

 - Does the time of day a campaign is sent affect the click rate?

-- Are subscribers more likely to click a linked image or linked text?
+- Are recipients more likely to click a linked image or linked text?

-- Do subscribers prefer a campaign that contains a GIF or one with static images?
+- Do recipients prefer a campaign that contains a GIF or one with static images?